olsenbudanur/LLM_Chatbot_With_Context/README.md

-**Databases Project Proposal**

-An LLM Chatbot That Has Context Over a Large Corpus of Custom Data Using a Vector Database

-Olsen Budanur

-Niya Ma

 **Glossary**

 **Semantic Search:** “Semantic search seeks to improve search accuracy by understanding the searcher's intent and the contextual meaning of terms as they appear in the searchable dataspace, whether on the Web or within a closed system, to generate more relevant results.”

-**Embeddings: **“In natural language processing, a word embedding is a [vector] representation of a word.”
+**Embeddings:** “In natural language processing, a word embedding is a [vector] representation of a word.”
 An embedding of a word gives it a location in a higher dimensional plane, that is relevant to its semantic meaning.
 So, words or phrases that have similar semantic meanings will be close to each other in their embedding dimension which can allow us to do semantic search.

 **Vector Database:** “A vector database is a type of database that is specifically designed to store and query high-dimensional vectors.”